The HOW Matters, An Accommodation Done Differently

 The accommodation of extra time is one of the most common accommodations we see, which is why this example of what took place is worth sharing.

 Many students receive extra time for informal and for formal assessment because of learning disabilities, processing speed differences, anxiety, ADHD, or other needs.
 Often, the student begins the test or essay with everyone else and then continues after the rest of the class has finished.
 Sometimes they move to another space with a proctor for monitoring.
 Sometimes they remain in the same room.
+For IB exams, the process of providing additional time is of course more regulated and typically occurs at the end of the regular time period allotted.
+However, for internal assessment, unit tests, in class essays based tests, etc., the format of providing this accommodation is more flexible.

 When the other students arrived, she had written two paragraphs of her essay.
 She knew she would not have to race.
 She knew she would not be the last one sitting in the room again.
 This gave her the space to think, regulate, and write without panic.